How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-- Develop and administer center protocols and procedures in keeping with current best-practices for college counseling centers.
+- Develop and administer Center protocols in keeping with current best practices, including case management and emergency/crisis response procedures.

 - Provide and coordinate consultation, education, prevention and outreach services to faculty, staff, and students on developmental, mental health concerns, crisis intervention, harm-reduction and healthy/wellness development issues.

 - Provide training and presentations to students and campus community on issues related to mental health.

 - Maintain awareness of current research and best practices in university counseling centers.

 - Ensure the quality, security, and confidentiality of student counseling records.

 - Serve as a mandatory reporter (Clery Act) and responsible employee (Title IX) and immediately report related incidents according to federal mandates and university policies when disclosed in non-clinical settings.

 PhD/PsyD in Clinical Psychology/Counseling/Social Work or related field; or MSW with appropriate supervisory licensure in the State of Michigan (see below)

 Must possess appropriate credentials/licensure to supervise other mental health providers in the State of Michigan or have the ability to meet licensure requirements in the State of Michigan (this includes supervising graduate practicum/intern students) (per LARA guidelines)